iccmr-quantum/1st_isqcmc/index.md

 The programme comprises talks about the resources being developed by the QuTune team, invited presenters and presentations submitted by the research community.
 It offers a hands-on introduction to programming quantum computers for musicians and enthusiasts, and practical demonstrations.
 We welcome proposals for presentations (see [How to participate](#how-to-participate) below).

 The symposium will take place online and attendance is free of charge.
 Places are limited, __registration is required__.
-Registration information will be posted here in due time.
-Please watch this space.
+Registration form is [below](#registration).

 # Organising Team
 - Eduardo R. Miranda (ICCMR, University of Plymouth, UK)